bernie4375/HCL-Meal-Mgt.-ISF-and-IC-settings/README.md

 Please observe that a correct basal rate (that keeps you stable at iob and cob near zero in open loop) is a pre-requisite.
 Factors (ISF, IC) and other settings would be burdened extra, if they have to balance for basal errors, too.

 Stay connected with your doctor/medical team.
-(Even if not knowing much about your DIY loop, they should be valueable experts in setting a correct basal, and also valueable consultants in other issues.
+(Even if not knowing much about your DIY loop, they should be valueable experts in setting a correct basal, and also valueable consultants in other issues).
 Please also stay connected, and share experiences, with the DIY looper communities.